 With the ongoing development of convex risk measures (see e.g. Föllmer and Schied (2002)) there has been renewed interest in the problem of optimal risk exchange between economic agents.
 A key step in studying the structure of Pareto-optimal risk allocations is the comonotonicity property.
 This result was originally obtained in Landsberger and Meilijson (1994), who provided an algorithm to construct a convex order \leq{cx} -improvement of any non-comonotone allocation.
-Since all law-invariant convex risk measures are consistent with the convex order (see e.g. Bäuerle and Müller (2006)) it follows that a Pareto-optimal risk allocation is necessarily comonotone.
-The improvement result in Landsberger and Meilijson (1994) was only stated for discrete and bounded allocations; later Dana and Meilijson (2003) constructed an extension to general bounded risks.
-In this note we establish various extensions of this result to unbounded random variables, as well versions working for certain classes of consistent risk measures.
+Since most convex risk measures are consistent with the convex order (Bäuerle and Müller 2006) it follows that a Pareto-optimal risk allocation is necessarily comonotone.
+The improvement result in Landsberger and Meilijson (1994) was only stated for discrete and bounded allocations; later Dana and Meilijson (2003) constructed an extension to bounded risks on general probability spaces.
+In this note we further extend this idea to general risks in L^1 .
 This is significant from a practical point of view where risks are often modeled as unbounded random variables.